gbgabiola/notes/quotes.md

 > "The fear of death follows from the fear of life.
 One who lives life fully is prepared to die at any time." - Mark Twain

+> "Our path through life can take strange turns" - Escher

+> "Life is a journey, not a destination." - Ralph Waldo Emerson, Philosopher

+> "What would life be if we had no courage to attempt anything?" - Vincent van Gogh

+> "The longer we dwell on our misfortunes, the greater is their power to harm us." - Voltaire

+> "You are a human with one life and it is up to you to make it the best life you can." - Dan Howell

 ## Happiness